asmuth/brokerd/protocol.md

 fyrehose internal binary pub/sub protocol
 =========================================

-in this context, a "client" is a fyrehose frontend daemon instance while a "backbone" is a fyrehose backbone daemon instance. everything is big endian.
+in this context, a "client" is a fyrehose-query or fyrehose-journal instance while a "backbone"is a fyrehose-backbone instance. everything is big endian.

+the basic idea is that every publisher/frontend must sent all incoming messages to a backbone which will assign a continous sequence number. a publisher can only consider a message to be "published" after he received it back from the backbone.

+the backbone delivers every mesasge to all subscribers but performs no error correction. a subscriber must therefore check if all preceeding messages have been received (using the continous sequence number)

+if a client detects message loss, it must send a request for the missing message(s) to the backbone, which will round-robin forward it to another client that responds directly to the requester.

 RULES:

-  1. the client has to send a KEEPALIVE to the backbone every one second. the backbone has to respond to every KEEPALIVE with a KEEPALIVE-ACK
+  1. the client has to send a KEEPALIVE to the backbone at least every one second. the backbone has to respond to every KEEPALIVE with a KEEPALIVE-ACK

   2. if a client receives a DELIVER MESSAGE it should check if all messages with